-Pedagogic Innovation in Experiential Learning: The “Ideathon Challenge” Case Study (working paper – in progress)
+Innovation in Experiential Learning: The “Ideathon Challenge” Case Study (evaluative study – in progress)

 Hackathons have burgeoned in popularity as a time-sensitive and team-based competition-style approach towards generating creative solutions to complex real-world problems.
-This paper evaluates an innovative pedagogic model of experiential learning that evokes the essence of a hackathon but reframed and reformatted as an “Ideathon Challenge” for the specific context of an undergraduate elective course offered by a planning school.
-By examining the pedagogic design and delivery of the Ideathon Challenge against students’ pre-and-post self-assessments of their learning experiences, this paper discusses the merits and challenges of cultivating “collaborative innovation” through a novel experiential learning environment for a particular form of planning education.
-That is, an early planning education accessible to learners from various knowledge domains and, as such, aims to fulfill a broader service role within its academic community.
+This study evaluates an innovative pedagogic model of experiential learning that evokes the essence of a hackathon but reframed and reformatted as an “Ideathon Challenge” for the specific context of an undergraduate elective course that I developed and am currently teaching in the School of Community and Regional Planning at the University of British Columbia.
+By examining the pedagogic design and delivery of the Ideathon Challenge against students’ pre-and-post self-assessments of their learning experiences, this study investigates the merits and challenges of cultivating “collaborative innovation” through a novel experiential learning environment for a particular form of planning education.
+That is, an early planning education accessible to learners from various knowledge domains and, as such, aims to fulfill a broader service role across disciplinary boundaries.

 ⁄ ⁄ ⁄ ⁄ ⁄ ⁄